pinobatch/holy-mapperel/README.md

 * Every 4 KiB has the Morse code crash handler.
-* Every 16 KiB has a trampoline that attempts to change a discrete logic mapper to the last bank.
+* Every 16 KiB has a trampoline that attempts to change a discrete logic mapper or MMC1 to the last bank.
 * Every 256 KiB has the entire test, in order to make testing of SUROM easier.

 Once you have test ROMs of the appropriate size, you can use any PRG/CHR splitting program.
-The contents of all PRG ROMs are identical for a given size no matter the mapper, as are all CHR ROMs.
-Go ahead and burn an EPROM for each size and plug it into your socketed boards.
+The contents of all PRG ROMs of a given size are identical no matter the mapper, as are all CHR ROMs.
+They differ only by header.
+So go ahead and burn an EPROM for each size and plug it into your socketed boards.
 However, you can't chop off the end of a larger ROM and use that on a smaller ROM, as it will be missing the special tag that identifies it as the last bank of the ROM.
 This is intentional in order to prevent builds with disconnected upper address lines from silently working.

 [nrom-template]: https://github.com/pinobatch/nrom-template/